pranesh0512/codingChallenges/README.md

 pnagar448@NJSML-1731830 CodingChallenges % /usr/local/bin/ccwc -l sample3.txt
 Number of lines in 'sample3.txt': 21
 =====================================

-verified the output with wc || stat tool in mac and the result is matching
+verified the output with wc and stat tool in mac and the result is matching with ccwc utility
 =========